epfl-lasa/CITRIFIED/data_format_spec.md

 ```

 - `esn`
-  - `input` - the time-window data matrix that is given to the classifier with an additional column containing the timestamp of each datapoint as vector of
+  - `input` - the columns of the time-window data matrix as well as the corresponding timestamp per datapoint
-    size `#datapoints x (#inputs + 1)` (row-major)
   - `probabilities` - the label probabilities per class as vector of legnth `#classes`
   - `class_index` - the index of the most probable class
   - `class_name` - the name of the most probable class